Chart Color Schemes

 Recent residential development output has been above average within Yalyalup when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Yalyalup has experienced around 39 dwellings receiving development approval per year.
-Approximately 199 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 16 approved so far in FY-26.
-On average, 1.1 people move to the area for each dwelling built over these years, indicating a balanced supply and demand market that supports stable conditions.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Yalyalup experienced around 39 dwelling approvals per year.
+Between financial years FY-21 and FY-25, approximately 199 homes were approved, with 16 more in FY-26 by June.
+This results in an average of 1.1 people moving to the area per dwelling built over these five years, suggesting a balanced supply and demand market.

 Frequently Asked Questions - Development